 Parking Management responsibilities include:

-- Responsible for the maintenance and repair of City parking facilities
+- Responsible for the maintenance and repair of City parking facilities; and,

-The Public Works Department's Transit program administers the City of Raleigh's public transportation system:
+The Transit program administers the City of Raleigh's public transportation system:

 Raleigh's citizens have had access to public transportation since Christmas day 1886, when the first transit trip on the City's brand new streetcar line was taken.
 Buses replaced the trolley lines in 1933.